DaveBenham/VenomPremium/README.md

 Likewise, you can try out an [old emulation of the OSC2 Recombination Engine](https://patchstorage.com/fss-osc2-recombination-engine-emulator-v2/) constructed from free modules.
 It doesn't have all the features of Spice Factory, but it can give you an idea if you might like the sounds and workflow of Spice Factory.

+## Acknowledgments
+First and foremost, I want to thank XAOS Devices and Future Sound Systems for creating their amazing hardware modules that served as inspiration for the modules in this plugin, and for allowing me to acknowledge the important heritage of Sofia's Daughter and Spice Factory.

+I must also thank my testing team for all the work they put in making sure everything works as it should, and making suggestions for improvements
+- Omri Cohen
+- Don Cross (cosinekitty)
+- Andreya Ek Frisk
+- Stephan Muesch (rsmus7)

+Make that a double thanks to Omri for his videos on Sofia's Daughter and Spice Factory.
+Actually for all the videos he creates about the VCV ecosystem.
+They take a lot of work, and are a tremendous asset for developers like myself.

 *[Venom Premium TOC](#table-of-contents)*

 # Sofia's Daughter